Featured in...

 This isn’t a full fact find.
 MoneyNerd doesn’t give advice.
 We work with The Debt Advice Service who provide information about your options.

-Do debt collectors need a court order?
+Do debt collectors need one?

 Sometimes a council will use a debt collector to chase you for a payment before applying for a liability order.
 It is important to note that a debt collector is not the same as a bailiff.
 The debt collection worker will be chasing you for a payment before the matter is taken to court.